 What are the key stages in the customer lifecycle?

 The key stages in the customer lifecycle are Onboarding, Adoption, Retention, Expansion, and Advocacy.
-Understanding these stages can significantly enhance customer engagement and brand loyalty.
+Understanding these stages can significantly enhance engagement and brand loyalty.

 How can customer feedback be used to improve the journey?